 It is well displayed in the actor registration form which contact is not public, all the other ones are public.

-For avoiding to expose the PRRC personal email address and telephone, the PRRC details entered in EUDAMED should not be personal but a non-personal professional email and telephone that may be used to contact the PRRC as well in this context.
+To avoid exposing to the public the PRRC private email address and telephone number, the PRRC details entered in EUDAMED should not be private but professional/business email address and telephone.

 In case the PRRC is also the actor contact person for the Competent Authorities and the Commission, their personal contact details can be provided then for this contact information